pedromedley/website/content/documentation/topics/environments.md

 ### Environment Overrides

-For more fine-grained control, you can override environment variable at the folder level.
+For more fine-grained control, you can override environment variables at the folder level.
 Access the overrides from the folder dropdown in the sidebar.